elhamatokhi/Foodie-Hub/README.md

 # Foodie-Hub

 A full-stack web application for managing restaurants, menus, and customer orders.
 Built with Node.js, Express, and PostgreSQL, Foodie-Hub offers a clean API to handle restaurant data, customer orders, and menu management with features like pagination, filtering, and status tracking.
+This is only for practice and has no real world use.

 ## Features